Meru Accounting

 Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS) are the two primary accounting frameworks used worldwide.
 GAAP is primarily followed in the United States, while IFRS is adopted by many countries outside the U.S. These frameworks provide guidelines on how companies should prepare and present their financial statements, ensuring transparency and consistency.
 Although both serve the same purpose, there are key differences between GAAP and IFRS that reflect their distinct approaches to accounting.

-Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS) Differences Between GAAP and IFRS
+Differences Between GAAP (Generally Accepted Accounting Principles) and International Financial Reporting Standards (IFRS)

 1. Basis of Accounting